UsfHajaj/CineFlex/README.md

 ## Getting Started

-To get started with the e-Ticket Movie Booking System, follow these steps:
+To get started with the CineFlex Movie Booking System, follow these steps:

 ### Prerequisites